What are EIRs, and why should we care?

 EIR – Environmental Impact Report: A report prepared if there is substantial evidence that a project may have a significant effect on the environment as set up in CEQA, the California Environmental Quality Act.

-EIS – Environmental Impact Statement: A report similar to an EIR except that it’s creation is governed by national standards (NEQA: the National Environmental Quality Act) rather than state standards
+EIS – Environmental Impact Statement: A report similar to an EIR except that it’s creation is governed by national standards (NEPA: National Environmental Policy Act) rather than state standards

 NOP – Notice of Preparation: a document stating that an EIR will be prepared for a particular project.
 It is the first step in the EIR process.
 It usually includes a description of the project, a map, and probable environmental affects.